Daikozi/gitlab-sentinel/README.md

 To install Gitlab Sentinel, follow these steps:

-1.Clone the repository or download the ZIP file and extract it.
+1. Clone the repository or download the ZIP file and extract it
-2.Open a terminal window and navigate to the root folder of the project.
+2. Open a terminal window and navigate to the root folder of the project.
     3.Run npm install to install the dependencies.
     4.Run npm run build to build the extension.
     5.Open Google Chrome and go to chrome://extensions.
     6.Turn on "Developer mode" in the top right corner of the page.
     7.Click on "Load unpacked" and select the dist folder in the project folder.

 The extension should now be installed and ready to use.